jNembhard/coffee-roasters/README.md

 ### What I learned

 I decided to use a Gatsby framework to create this website.
-This framework requires more advanced knowledge of data handling when compared to a NextJS or pure React framework.
+This framework requires more advanced knowledge of data handling when compared to a NextJS or pure a React framework.

 Gatsby relies heavily on GraphQL and plugins to manage data and content.
 The data can be extracted to page queries for routes or static query hooks to to read data into components.

-Gatsby is great for image optimization and can convert an image to a modern format at before first page load vastly improving performance.
+Gatsby is great for image optimization and can convert an image to a modern format before first page load vastly improving performance.

 In order to handle most of the JavaScript for placing an order and providing the summary, I had tried a few different methods starting with reducers and React Context.
 Data management was a bit tricky until I found a useful hook for data management.

 The useBetween hook allows you to manage state between scattered React component props.
 I took this hook and was able to create useSummary hook to cut down on a lot of the code required.

-You can look up my useSummary hook in th hooks folder if you want to see the full implementation, but here is a bit of the code where most of the magic happens:
+You can look up my useSummary hook in the hooks folder if you want to see the full implementation, but here is a bit of the code where most of the magic happens:

 ```js
 const [{ group1, group2, group3, group4, group5 }, setActive] =